European negotiator says framework accord with Iran unlikely soon

 STICKING POINTS

-Iranian Deputy Foreign Minister Hamid Baidinejad confirmed that there were a number of sticking points.
+Iranian Deputy Foreign Minister Hamid Baidinejad confirmed there were a number of sticking points.

 "Contrary to what many think, that we are only discussing one issue, it is not correct," he told reporters.
 "We are discussing many issues and nothing is agreed until everything is agreed."